Skip to main content

 Career prospects

-On qualification, clinicians register with the General Dental Council and are able to work in various areas of the dental sector: general dental practice; community dental clinics; teaching hospitals and dental schools as well as opportunities in the armed forces.
+When you graduate you can register with the General Dental Council and work in general dental practice, community dental clinics, teaching hospitals, dental schools, and the armed forces.

 Graduate careers